Sport Boys Warnes

-Club Sport Boys Warnes is a professional football team based in Warnes, Santa Cruz de la Sierra, Bolivia that competes in the Bolivian Primera División.
+Club Sport Boys Warnes was a Bolivian professional football team based in Warnes, Santa Cruz de la Sierra, that competes in the Bolivian Primera División.

 History

 The club was founded on 17 August 1954.
-The club reached in 2013 the second place of the Liga Nacional B and was for the first time in its history promoted to the Bolivian Primera División.
+The club reached in 2013 second place of the Liga Nacional B and was for the first time in its history promoted to the Bolivian Primera División.
 Warnes signed to the beginning of 2014 the former Argentine footballer Néstor Clausen as new coach.
 The club ranks 2014 three internationals for the Bolivia national football team with goalkeeper Sergio Galarza, defender Carlos Mendoza and Joaquín Botero.

 In 2014, sitting Bolivian president Evo Morales signed a contract for 200 dollars a month with Sports Boys Warnes, becoming the oldest active professional soccer player in the world.